CruizK/stonk-simulator/README.md

-# stonk-simulator
+# Stonk-Simulator
-A stonk simulator, A multiplayer Unity game about stocks made with Mirror networking
+Stonk Simulator, A multiplayer Unity game about stocks made with Mirror networking